LichFactory-Games/openFetch/README.md

 3. Use arrow keys to navigate through the search results, or click on a result to select it.
 4. Press Enter or click the "Fetch" button to import the selected monster into your game.

-## Configuration

-openFetch can be configured in the module settings.
-You can customize:

-- Default compendiums to search
-- Icon assignment rules for monster abilities
-- [Add any other configurable options here]

 ## Contributing

 Contributions to openFetch are welcome!
 Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to submit pull requests, report issues, or suggest enhancements.